cahergil/StocksPanelLite/README.md

 to open the app.
 The collection widget enables the user to scroll vertically the list inside and to navigate to the details view of each element.
 This scheme works for phone as well as for tablets.

--Tablet:The app also provides, for an enhanced user experience, the user with a two-pane version for 9 and 10 inches tablets.Notwidhstanding there is a bug in 6 inches tablets that I couldn't resolve.
+-Tablet: The app also provides, for an enhanced user experience, the user with a two-pane version for 9 and 10 inches tablets.Notwidhstanding there is a bug in 6 inches tablets that I couldn't resolve.

 -Splash screen: The app has also a Splash screen to avoid waiting time at the beginning.
 On first install the waiting time is big, since the app needs